vgvishesh/Kinect_Basics/README.txt

 4. Transform.cpp : to convert a depth image into point cloud
 5. PCDfromIMAGES.cpp : takes in a rgb PPM imahe and a raw depth .txt image and converts them into  .ply point cloud.

-6. KinectSDK.props : MS Visual Studios 2012 property sheet to having setting for working with Kinect Windows SDK.
+6. KinectSDK.props : MS Visual Studios 2012 property sheet having setting for working with Kinect Windows SDK.
 Modify the property sheet paths according to location of respective directories on your computer.